 The California High School All-Star Band was created in 1971 as a part of Monterey Jazz Festival's continuing commitment to jazz education.

 Renamed the Next Generation Jazz Orchestra in 2004, former members include pianists Benny Green, Patrice Rushen, James Francies, Emmet Cohen, and Kris Bowers, bassists Larry Grenadier and bassist/producer Mike Elizondo; drummers Carlos Vega, Chad Wackerman, Jaz Sawyer, Marcus Gilmore, and Justin Brown; saxophonists Joshua Redman, Donny McCaslin, Mark Turner, Eric Marienthal, Ted Nash, Dayna Stephens, Eddie Barbash, Chad Lefkowitz-Brown, and Dave Koz; trombonists Luis Bonilla, Natalie Cressman and Andy Martin, flutist Elena Ayodele Pinderhughes; trumpeters Gilbert Castellanos, Tanya Darby, Ambrose Akinmusire, Steven Bernstein, and Adam O'Farrill; composer Jeff Beal, and big band leader Gordon Goodwin, to name a few.
-In the past, the band has been under the leadership of Ladd McIntosh, Don Schamber, Benny Golson, Bill Berry, and others.
-Now under the tutelage of Paul Contos, the renowned saxophonist and flutist who serves as the director of the Orchestra, the ensemble is dedicated to the study and performance of the most challenging big band literature available.
+In the past, the band has been under the leadership of Ladd McIntosh, Don Schamber, Benny Golson, Bill Berry, Paul Contos, and others, the ensemble is dedicated to the study and performance of the most challenging big band literature available.

 After obtaining a place in the Orchestra, members of this ensemble gather for one weekend in the summer to begin rehearsals in preparation for a domestic or international tour.
 Having received worldwide acclaim, tour performances for the Orchestra have included festivals and venues in the United States, Canada, Japan, Australia, and Europe, including: